As a spoken word performer, Clint Catalyst has presented

 TBS: But you've worked with networks, haven't you?

 CC: I have.
 I've had two development deals for a couple of shows I co-created.
-One was for "The Fly-Over States," and it was rife with all the local color of
+One was for "The Fly-Over States," and it was rife with all the local

-two children in tow -- but let's be grateful for that!
+her past with two children in tow -- but let's be grateful for that!

-"The Fly-Over States" was a project in the works with Touchstone/ABC, and while I now know what it feels like to have my name on the front page of Variety,
+"The Fly-Over States" was a project in the works with Touchstone/ABC, and while I now know what it feels like to have my name on the front page of

-I can't say I've experienced the luxury of seeing life 'breathed in' to any of my characters just yet.
+Variety, I can't say I've experienced the luxury of seeing life 'breathed in' to any of my characters just yet.

 The project after that was in conjunction with ABC Family, and -- before you have a chance to interrupt with the interrobang that often accompanies the

-news when I share it with my peers -- the executives with whom I interacted are very 'directional' in their thinking; i.e., their goal is for the network to evolve
+news when I share it with my peers -- the executives with whom I interacted are very 'directional' in their thinking; i.e., their goal is for the network to

-with contemporary society's different takes on what exactly 'family' is.
+evolve with contemporary society's different takes on what exactly 'family' is.

 Entitled "Longevity," the tale of a small town in Georgia which harnesses an invaluable power -- namely, the mythical Fountain of Youth Ponce De Leon

 sought out in Florida -- is credited on the title page as a work that was co-created by Darren Stein (of "Jawbreaker" fame) and me.
-In actuality, however, it's
+In actuality, however,

-speaking) in the truest sense of the term.
+on whom is speaking) in the truest sense of the term.

 Great guy, and nothing short of a genius.
 He was named head honcho of operations at the production company Studio Lambert last fall, and I wish him